-Award winning broadcaster, Steph McGovern has been working in financial journalism for over 13 years and has been part of the BBC Breakfast family for the last five.
+Award winning broadcaster, Steph McGovern has been working in financial journalism for over 15 years and was part of the BBC Breakfast family for five of those.

 For over ten years she has reported on business and finance from around the world, from international finance summits to small business success stories.